Walter Cronkite: Career

 Cronkite left college in his junior year, in the fall term of 1935, after starting a series of newspaper reporting jobs covering news and sports.
 He entered broadcasting as a radio announcer for WKY in Oklahoma City, Oklahoma.
 In 1936, he met his future wife, Mary Elizabeth "Betsy" Maxwell, while working as the sports announcer for KCMO (AM) in Kansas City, Missouri.
-His broadcast name was "Walter Wilcox".
-He would explain later that radio stations at the time did not want people to use their real names for fear of taking their listeners with them if they left.
-In Kansas City, he joined the United Press International in 1937.
+His broadcast name was Walter Wilcox.

+He later explained that radio stations at the time did not want people to use their real names for fear of taking their listeners with them if they left.
+In Kansas City, he joined the United Press International (UP) in 1937.